 - Sweating, fever or chills

 - Decreased appetite

-After long term use, when you suddenly stop smoking cannabis your body will naturally try to purge all remnants of the drug from your system during the detox process, leading to withdrawal symptoms that can range from mildly uncomfortable to downright dangerous.
-However, with the correct support from a medical professional and a team of rehab specialists, you can overcome the withdrawal symptoms and detox safely.
+After long-term use, when you suddenly stop smoking cannabis, your body will naturally try to purge all remnants of the drug from your system, leading to withdrawal symptoms that are mildly uncomfortable However, with the correct support from a medical professional and a team of rehab specialists, you can overcome the withdrawal symptoms and detox safely.

-The symptoms of withdrawal will typically take five to ten hours to manifest and this is when they will be at their worst.
-If you are an inpatient at a residential rehab clinic, and under medical supervision, you may be given medication to ease the symptoms during this time.
+The withdrawal symptoms will typically take five to ten hours to manifest, which is when the symptoms will be at their worst.
+If you are an inpatient at a residential rehab clinic and under medical supervision, you may be given medication to ease withdrawal.

-Physical detox is only one aspect of overcoming your drug habit and a successful cannabis detox programme will make use of a holistic approach that will tackle both the physical and psychological side effects of cannabis withdrawal.
+Physical detox is only one aspect of overcoming your drug habit.
+A successful cannabis detox programme will use a holistic approach that will tackle both the physical and psychological side effects of cannabis withdrawal.

 Most cannabis addiction treatment centres offer counselling, therapy and group sessions to help addicts deal with the underlying causes of their addiction.
-Once you leave the rehab facility it is usually necessary to join an outpatient support group like Marijuana Anonymous to help you sustain your rehab and prevent a relapse.
+Once you leave the rehab facility, you can join an outpatient support group like Marijuana Anonymous to help you sustain your rehab and prevent a relapse.

-When you enter cannabis rehab you will be assessed by a medical team who will take into account all aspects of your cannabis addiction before drawing up a treatment plan tailored to your needs.
+When you enter cannabis rehab, you will be assessed by a medical team who will consider all aspects of your cannabis addiction before drawing up a treatment plan tailored to your needs.

-At the Rehab Clinics Group, we understand that cannabis detox is challenging but we are here to help you overcome your addiction.
+We understand that cannabis detox is challenging at the Rehab Clinics Group, but we are here to help you overcome your addiction.
 Contact us today to find out more about living a drug-free life.